-- From the date of this document and will be reviewed every six months - To construction projects of all values, excluding PPPs (Public Private Partnerships) and Unsolicited Proposals. - Grant-funded construction projects may adopt these principles to support the delivery of projects within budget. - On a project specific basis
+- From the 1 September 2022 and will be reviewed in June 2024. - To construction projects of all values, excluding public private partnerships, unsolicited proposals and professional services contracts. - Grant-funded construction projects may adopt these principles to support the delivery of projects within budget. - On a project specific basis.